IMAGE-ET/dumpDICOMDIRarchive/README.md

 ![screenshot](https://github.com/mbarnig/dumpDICOMDIRarchive/blob/master/loadDICOMDIR.png)

+The loadDICOMDIR app uses a XMLHttpRequest to download the remote file.
+For security reasons, browsers restrict such downloads if the requested source is hosted in another domain.
+This demo server, hosted on [Amazon Web Services](https://aws.amazon.com/) (AWS), uses the [Cross Origin Resource Sharing](https://www.w3.org/TR/cors/) (CORS) protocol to allow cross-origin requests.

 The dicomParser library of the outstanding open-source cornerstone framework, developed by Chris Hafey, is used to parse the DICOMDIR file.
 The related javascript file [dicomParser.min.js](https://raw.githubusercontent.com/chafey/dicomParser/master/dist/dicomParser.min.js) is not included in this project, please download it from the [cornerstone GitHub](https://github.com/chafey).

 The present repository is related to the medical project [RadioLogic](https://www.radiologic.fr/index.html).